ievaaleksandravica/nodejs-basics/README.md

    * you can access it in the routes, using 'req.query' method.
    * use `if/else` to send back error messages.
    * `Cannot set headers after they are sent to the client` error message in terminal if you try to send back the response twice.
+   * You can use the callback function as usual but as a result you will want to use `res.send` and params will be based on `req.query...`